snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 ### Creating objects by the constructor

-Creating objects by properties names can be enabled by using `[SnowflakeObject(ConstructionMethod = SnowflakeObjectConstructionMethod.CONSTRUCTOR)]` annotation on the customer class.
+Using the `[SnowflakeObject(ConstructionMethod = SnowflakeObjectConstructionMethod.CONSTRUCTOR)]` annotation on the customer class enables the creation of objects by property names.
-In this creation method, object with all its fields is created by a constructor.
+In this creation method, an object with all its fields is created by a constructor.
-There should exist a constructor with the exact number of parameters as the number of database object fields, because such a constructor would be chosen to instantiate a customer object.
+A constructor with the exact number of parameters as the number of database object fields should exist because such a constructor would be chosen to instantiate a customer object.

 Example:
 ```csharp